 Some buyer’s agents, on the other hand, tend to believe differently.
-They may be eager to put their buyer into contract and “lock down” the property before another buyer tries to snatch it.
-In multiple-offer situations, some agents prefer that their clients be the first to submit offers to the sellers.
+They may be eager to put their buyer into the contract and “lockdown” the property before another buyer tries to snatch it up.

 Offers That Seem Too Good to Be True

 It's sometimes the case that buyers, who feel extreme pressure to immediately write an offer and buy a home, may end up promising too much.
 This is because they have it in the back of their minds that they'll be able to renegotiate the deal later.
 But, of course, the renegotiating part isn't something that they mention upfront.

 - A very short closing date

 While an offer could still close with all of those items present, it is wise for sellers to be cautious.
 All of this could be a smokescreen to give the buyer time to actually see the home and decide if he or she wants to buy it.

 Your everyday person might say people don’t play those kinds of games.
 But, at the same time, a regular person doesn’t buy and sell real estate every day.
 After a buyer finally sees the home, he might then decide to cancel the transaction.